-The aggregate amount (in whole dollars) of reimbursement for travel, subsistence and other related expenses for all directors as a group was \$74,809 for 2020, \$129,793 for 2019 and \$119,526 for 2019.
-Subject to approval by the board, the Association may provide payment to directors of \$500 per day for attendance at meetings, committee meetings, or special assignments.
+The aggregate amount (in whole dollars) of reimbursement for travel, subsistence and other related expenses for all directors as a group was \$67,613 for 2021, \$74,809 for 2020 and \$129,793 for 2019.
+Subject to approval by the board, the Association may provide payment to directors of \$700 per day for attendance at meetings, committee meetings, or special assignments.
 In addition to the per day payment, directors are paid a quarterly retainer fee of \$1,500.
-Total compensation paid to directors as a group was \$210,300.
-Association directors also benefited from non-cash compensation related to premiums that were paid on their behalf for accidental death and dismemberment insurance for Association for directors as a group was \$1,034 during 2020.
+Total compensation paid to directors as a group was \$241,200.
+Association directors also benefited from non-cash compensation related to premiums that were paid on their behalf for accidental death and dismemberment insurance for Association related travel and business.
+Total non-cash compensation for directors as a group was \$1,034 during 2021.

-The following sets forth certain information regarding the directors of the Association who served during 2020 and their principal occupation for the past five years:
+The following sets forth certain information regarding the directors of the Association who served during 2021 and their principal occupation for the past five years: